Recommendations

 3

-The chief of staff makes certain that service chiefs collect and review ongoing professional practice evaluation data and that the facility’s Executive Committee of the Medical Staff reviews the data in the consideration to continue provider privileges, and monitors compliance.
+The chief of staff makes certain that service chiefs collect and review ongoing professional practice evaluation data and that the facility’s Clinical Executive Board reviews the data in the consideration to recommend continuation of provider privileges, and monitors compliance.

 Closure Date: